Fokofpolisiekar: Band history

 In 2009, a documentary about the band was released.
 "Fokofpolisiekar: Forgive Them for They Know Not What They Do" premiered at the 2009 Encounters International Documentary Film Festival in July, where it won the "Audience Award".
 It was released nationwide in theatres across South Africa on 23 October 2009.

 In March 2011, Protea Boekhuis published an authorised biography of the band entitled "Biografie Van 'n Bende" (Biography of a gang).
 Written by author Annie Klopper, it explores the history of the band, their lifestyle, and their attack on the mainstream Afrikaans music scene of the day.

 Fokofpolisiekar have performed at various venues throughout South Africa, and in October 2005 the band toured the United Kingdom.
 They also toured Netherlands, Belgium, and the United Kingdom during November 2006.

 On 23 March 2017, the band announced that they would be recording their next studio album, using Thundafund to fund the recording.
 The resulting album, Selfmedikasie, was released on 3 October.

 In 2018, they released an EP, Droom Hoog.

 To celebrate the band's 16th birthday, they had a 2-hour show with a career-spanning setlist on 23 July 2019, at Loftus D Field, in Pretoria.
 They recorded the show and released it as a live album in 2020.
 For their 17th birthday they did another 2-hour show, with the exception of it being online (due to the COVID-19 Pandemic).
 They released an EP, Kajuitkoors, in 2020.

 In 2023, they went into the studio to record a new full-length album, Dans deur die donker, that would be funded by their second crowdfunder.
 A 20th anniversary 10" vinyl version of their debut EP As jy met vuur speel sal jy brand was released, containing a bonus track recorded during the new album sessions which was written in 2004, and a nine-cassette boxset of their entire recorded output was also due for release later in the year.
 Dans deur die donker was released on 7 December.

 2025 saw the band announce their first Australian shows in Brisbane and Perth for March 2026.

+In May 2026, Hunter Kennedy said the band were recording a new album under the working title Post-Afrikaner.